What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?: Declarations

 \subsection{Funding}

-Byunghwee Lee and Yong-Yeol Ahn are supported in part by the Air Force Office of Scientific Research under award no. FA9550-19-1-0391.
-Yong-Yeol Ahn was supported in part by DARPA under contract HR001121C0168.
-Byunghwee Lee, Rachith Aiyappa, Jisun An, Haewoon Kwak, and Yong-Yeol Ahn are in part supported by the Air Force Office of Scientific Research under award no. FA9550-25-1-0087.
+Byunghwee Lee, Rachith Aiyappa, Jisun An, Haewoon Kwak, and Yong-Yeol Ahn are in part supported by the Air Force Office of Scientific Research under Award No.~FA9550-25-1-0087.
 Haewoon Kwak is supported by the Luddy Faculty Fellow Research Grant Program of the Luddy School of Informatics, Computing and Engineering at Indiana University Bloomington.